Financial settlements and divorce

 So you’ve gone through the long and wrenching process of divorce and reached what for many is the final stretch: the financial settlement.
 This is where the courts set down the terms of the deal between you and your former partner in black and white.
 Once they have done so, the settlement becomes a binding ‘financial order’.

-If you have reached this stage, whether you are the husband or wife, the wealthier party or the dependent one, there are some key points to bear in mind while the fine details of the settlement are finalised.
+If you have reached this stage, whether you are the husband or wife, the wealthier party or the dependent one, there are some key points to bear in mind while the fine details of the financial settlement and divorce are finalised.

 Firstly the children.
 The courts will want clarity about where and with whom any children will live so they can determine the size and type of housing required to meet their needs.